Chicago Public High School League: Baseball

 CPL sanctioning of baseball goes back to the spring of 1914, and it entered the state tournament when that was formed in 1940.
 The league has had its share of state titles, with Lane, Fenger, Schurz and Hubbard taking their place atop the podium.
-The last state title earned by the CPL was 1973 (Hubbard); since then, the closest the league has come to a state championship was Simeon's 4th-place finish in 1998.
+The last state title earned by the CPL was 1973 (Hubbard); since then, the closest the league has come to a state championship was Fenger's second-place finish in 1986.

-A tradition that has been a staple of the CPL baseball ranks has been the city title game played in either of the major league stadiums, Wrigley Field or Guaranteed Rate Field (formerly Comiskey Park).
+A tradition that has been a staple of the CPL baseball ranks has been the city title game played in either of the major league stadiums, Wrigley Field or Rate Field (formerly Comiskey Park).

 Lane Tech has the most city titles in the sport of any school, having won its 24th title in 2022.
 It is the most titles for any sports team in league history.

 Other sports

 Between 1972 and 2002, the CPL had enjoyed status as sending its city champion to the Illinois State Finals in numerous other sports, including soccer, wrestling and softball.
 Prior to 1972, the Lane boys' swim team enjoyed nine state titles in the 1930s and 1940s, the earliest domination of any sport by any CPL team.
 Jones College Prep in 2012 and Lane in 1963 earned the only state cross country titles; Englewood earned runner-up status in 1955.
 Harrison earned the city's first boys' state soccer title in 1973 and Schurz finished second in 1977; Lake View finished fourth in 2008.
 Mather ended the city's state championship drought by winning the title in the fall of 2011.

+In girls soccer Lane has dominated winning the CPL Girls Soccer Championship Final 16 times since the league began in 1994.

 Parker and Senn earned boys' state tennis titles during the 1930s and 1940s.

 Walter Payton Girls Volleyball finished fourth in state in 2008.

 State track and field titles have come in bunches for the CPL.
 The earliest known state track championship for a Chicago school dates to 1895 with Englewood.
 Since then, Hyde Park, Phillips, Lane, Senn, Tilden, Harlan, South Shore, and Morgan Park have earned the gold medal at the state championships.

 Also, Tilden earned a pair of state wrestling titles for the city in 1946 and 1952.

 Most recently, CPS wrestling has gained notoriety with Bowen racking up regional titles.
 The last individual state champions have been Travis Hammons of Hubbard (2005) and Max Schneider of Lane Tech (2009, 2012).